-The application of International Accounting Standard (IAS) 19 has resulted in a pension liability of \pounds 26.01 million shown in the Balance Sheet, an increase of \pounds 2.56 million in the year.
-The main driver for this increase was due to actuarial losses arising from changes in financial assumptions
+The application of International Accounting Standard (IAS) 19 has resulted in a pension liability of £26.85 million shown in the Balance Sheet, an increase of £842,000 in the year.

 The liability represents our share of the liability to Hampshire County Council's Pension Fund.
-This amount is matched by a Pensions Reserve also shown on the Balance Sheet and therefore has no immediate impact on the Council's overall financial position and its General Fund Balances (small differences may arise over the balance sheet date due to accruals being made for invoices not yet received).
+This amount is matched by a Pensions Reserve also shown on the Balance Sheet and therefore has no immediate impact on the council's overall financial position and its General Fund Balances (small differences may arise over the balance sheet date due to accruals being made for invoices not yet received).

-Further details are set out in the Accounting Policies and Pension Note (Note 5.13).
+Further details are set out in the Accounting Policies and Pension Note (Note 5.14).